Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-A juvenile in Virginia may waive his or her right to counsel “if the court finds the child and the parent, guardian, legal custodian or other person standing in loco parentis of the child consent in writing and such waiver is consistent with the interests of the child.”
+A youth in Virginia may waive their right to counsel “if the court finds the child and the parent, guardian, legal custodian or other person standing in loco parentis of the child consent in writing and such waiver is consistent with the interests of the child.”
 Va.
-Code Ann. § 16.1-266(C)(3).
-A child who is alleged to have committed an offense that would be a felony if committed by an adult, may waive [the right to counsel] only after he consults with an attorney and the court determines that his waiver is free and voluntary.
-The waiver shall be in writing, signed by both the child and the child’s attorney and shall be filed with the court records of the case.”
-Id.
+Code Ann. § 16.1-266(C)(3) (2020).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.